heagoo/apk_builder_tutorial/README.md

 # apk_builder_tutorial
 This project collects some videos and samples for how to use APK Builder.
+And it is periodically updated.

 **Get Started:**